MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 4. There are two connections that you need to set up in the **Connections** section.

     1. BigCommerce Common Data Service Connection <I don't see a connector in power automate for this.
-How do I set it up?>;
+How do I set it up?
+Also, we no longer use Common Data Service, it's Dataverse.>;

     2. BigCommerce connection: